DanCardin/sauce/README.md

 ## Planned Features

-- more targets (in order): aliases, functions, arbitrary key-value pairs
+- more targets (in order): functions, arbitrary key-value pairs
-- automatically escape var values when set by `sauce set var`
-- accept value by stdin through `sauce set var`
 - “strategies” (nested shell vs in-place alterations of the current shell)
   - Given strategies, the ability to unset/revert alterations in a more